 - Length: How many seconds or beats does the song last?
 Does it repeat?
 How many times?

 - Quality: Can you describe the song?
-Is it a rasp, whistle, buzz, trill, hoot, chirp or warble?
+Is it a rasp, whistle, buzz, trill, hoot, chirp, or warble?

 - Quantity: How many birds are singing?
 Is each song the same or are they distinct?
 Are the birds singing in tandem or creating a duet as they answer one another?

 - Nonverbals: What nonvocal bird sounds do you hear?
-Is there any drumming, scratching or wing noise you can note?
+Is there any drumming, scratching, or wing noise you can note?

 It can help to take notes in a birding journal to describe the song you hear, and include mnemonics when necessary to help you recall the tone and quality of the song.
-At the same time, note other significant information that could help you properly identify the bird, including the season, time of day, weather conditions, habitat and other observations.
+At the same time, note other significant information that could help you properly identify the bird, including the season, time of day, weather conditions, surrounding habitat, and other observations.
 Not only can this all be vital for identifying the bird, but it can help you learn the seasonal and geographic differences some birds show in their songs, which can further refine your birding by ear skills.

 Most important of all, practice listening to birds all the time, everywhere.
-As you learn to better distinguish the songs and calls of the most common backyard birds, you'll be more prepared to properly identify the unusual tones, chirps and whistles of new birds.
+As you learn to better distinguish the songs and calls of the most common backyard birds, you'll be more prepared to properly identify the unusual tones, chirps, and whistles of new birds.
 In time, the chorus you hear will become more clear, detailed and familiar every day.